 Corinthians, and a statue of Jupiter Milichius, or the Mild, of white stone, and the work of Polycletus.
-I have heard that it was dedicated on the following ac-The Lacedæmonians having undertaken a war against the Argives, did not cease their hostilities till Philip the son of Amyntas compelled them to rest satisfied with the ancient boundaries of their kingdom.
-In former times, indeed, the Lacedæmonians did not meditate any conquests beyond Peloponnesus, but they were always taking away something from the dominion of the Argives; or else the Argives, when the Lacedæmonians were engaged in wars beyond their own boundaries, pressed on the Lacedæmonians.
+But I have heard that it was dedicated on the following account.
+The Lacedsemonians having undertaken a war against the Argives, did not cease their hostilities till Philip the son of Amyntas compelled them to rest satisfied with the ancient boundaries of their kingdom.
+In former times, indeed, the Lacedæmonians did not meditate any conquests beyond Peloponnesus, but they were always taking away something from the dominion of the Argives: or else the Argives, when the Lacedæmonians were engaged in wars beyond their own boundaries, pressed on the Lacedæmonians.
 Both, therefore, having arrived at the extremity of hatred, the Argives thought proper to maintain a thousand chosen men, appointing the Argive Bryas for their general.
 This man, among many injuries which he committed towards the people, seized on a virgin as she was going to be married, and then laid the blame of her capture on her attendants.
 The virgin, however, in the same night, blinded Bryas while he was asleep, and being seized as soon as it was day, she fled in a suppliant posture to the people, who would not suffer her to be punished by the thousand men.
 In consequence of this a battle ensuing, the people were victors, who, giving way to their wrath, did not leave one of their adversaries alive.

 But afterwards other expiations of civil blood took place, and a statue of mild Jupiter was dedicated.
 Near this, too, there are images fashioned from stone of Cleobis and Biton, who, placing their mother in the car, drew her themselves to the temple of Juno.
 Opposite to this there is a temple of Jupiter Nemeus, in which there is an upright brazen statue of the god, the work of Lysippus.
 But after this, on proceeding to the right hand, you will perceive the sepulchre of Phoroneus.
-Indeed, even at VOL. I.
+Indeed, even at N present they perform funeral obsequies to Phoroneus: But above the temple of Jupiter Nemeus there is a most ancient temple of Fortune, in which Palamedes dedicated the dice which he invented.
+Near this there is a sepulchre of Ariadne; for they report, that she and other women followed Bacchus when he led his army to Argos: but Perseus, as he was victor in this engagement, slew many of those women.
+The other females, therefore, are buried in common; but Ariadne, as she surpassed the rest in dignity, has a sepulchre of her own.